thomashazekamp/Pricing_Page/README.md

-# CA115-GroupWebsite
+# CA115 Group Website
-This repo only contains the pricing page
+This repo contains part of a group project for the CA115 (Digital Innovation Management and Enterprise) module.